AbirHasanOnowy/Task-Manager-Website/README.md

    ```sh
    npm start
    ```
-   The server runs on `http://localhost:8000` by default.
+   The server runs on `http://localhost:8000` by default on localuser if frontend environment is not defined.

 ### Frontend Setup